kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/weblogic12/README.md

 **Create JMS Connection factories**

-- KIE.RESPONSE.ALL - to receive all responses produced by bpms assigned JNDI name needs to be set as one of JVM custom properties (kie.services.jms.queues.response)
+- KIE.RESPONSE.ALL - to receive all responses produced by bpms (default value jms/cf/KIE.RESPONSE.ALL)
+    assigned JNDI name will be used when receiving messages from JMS
-- KIE.INPUT  - to send messages to bpms
+- KIE.SESSION  - to send messages to process engine  (default value jms/cf/KIE.SESSION)
     assigned JNDI name will be used when sending messages over JMS
+- KIE.TASK - to send messages to task service (default value jms/cf/KIE.TASK)
+    assigned JNDI name will be used when sending messages over JMS
+- KIE.AUDIT - to send message with audit trail (default value jms/cf/KIE.AUDIT)
+    assigned JNDI name will be used when sending messages over JMS

   - Left side panel click on *Services > Messaging > JMS Modules > {name of the jms module} *
   - Click new and select Connection factory as type
-  - Provide the name, JNDI name (e.g. _KIE.RESPONSE.ALL_ and _jms/conn/KIE.RESPONSE.ALL_)
+  - Provide the name, JNDI name (e.g. _KIE.RESPONSE.ALL_ and _jms/cf/KIE.RESPONSE.ALL_)
   - Follow instructions on the screen

 **Create JMS Queues**